Covid19India-Future-Predictions/Covid-19-India/README.md

 # Covid-19-India
-Future prediction of Covid 19 cases in India using Machine Learning Algorithm.
+Future prediction of Covid 19 cases in India and Indian States using Machine Learning Algorithm.